-On the other hand, an increase in the amount of debt discharged in bankruptcy benefits hyperbolic discounters more than it benefits rational consumers, since hyperbolic discounters have more debt.
+On the other hand, raising the income exemption reduces the distortion to debtors' post-bankruptcy work incentives, while an increase in the asset exemption has little or no effect on debtors' work incentives.
+This suggests that the income exemption should be relatively high, while the asset exemption should be relatively low.
+If hyperbolic discounters tend to have a higher ratio of income to assets than rational consumers, then this policy prescription benefits them.
+Similarly, an increase in the amount of debt discharged benefits hyperbolic discounters more than it benefits rational consumers, since hyperbolic discounters have more debt.
 And reductions in bankruptcy costs or the bankruptcy punishment also benefit hyperbolic discounters more than rational consumers, because hyperbolic discounters file for bankruptcy more often.

 Overall, an economically efficient bankruptcy system should have a fairly low asset exemption level, since a higher asset exemption mainly benefits well-off bankruptcy filers.
 It should also have low bankruptcy costs and a low bankruptcy punishment, since low values of these variables provide additional consumption insurance to the worst-off bankrupts.
 The income exemption should be higher if debtors are more risk averse or if debtors' work effort responds more strongly to the exemption level.
+Bankruptcy policy should be more pro-debtor if hyperbolic discounters wish to control their borrowing behavior.